wpierozak/ALFIPbus/ReadMe.md

 ```
 00000001004100400000000@OUT
 ```
-@OUT instructs FRED to save the response to the preceding message in the output variable OUT.
+`@OUT` instructs FRED to save the response to the preceding message in the output variable `OUT`.
 If only one output variable is defined, its value will be published as the service value.
 WARNING: FRED uses only the lower 16 bits.
 If you want to publish 32-bit data, you should use MAPI message handling.

 FRED translate sequence to request.
 ```